-- What is one way you will show goodness to a specific person in your life? - How have you been fulfilling your commitment from last week to try to be good even when it's difficult?
+- What is one way you will try to be good to a specific person in your life? - How have you been fulfilling your commitment from last week to be good even when it's difficult?

-Christ my God, set my heart on fire with love in You, that in its flame I may love You with all my heart, with all my mind, and with all my soul and with all my strength, and my neighbor as myself, so that by keeping Your commandments I may glorify You the Giver of every good and perfect gift.
+Christ my God, set my heart on fire with love in You, that in its flame I may love You with all my heart, with all my mind, with all my soul, and with all my strength, and my neighbor as myself, so that by keeping Your commandments I may glorify You the Giver of every good and perfect gift.
 Amen.